langgenius/dify-docs/en/advanced/datasets/README.md

 A: If your PDF parsing appears garbled under certain formatted contents, you could consider converting the PDF to Markdown format, which currently offers higher accuracy, or you could reduce the use of images, tables, and other formatted content in the PDF.
 We are researching ways to optimize the experience of using PDFs.

-**Q: How does the consumption mechanism of context work?** A: With a dataset added, each query will consume segmented content (currently embedding two chunks) + question + prompt + chat history combined.
+**Q: How does the consumption mechanism of context work?** A: With a knowledge added, each query will consume segmented content (currently embedding two chunks) + question + prompt + chat history combined.
 However, it will not exceed model limitations, such as 4096.

-**Q: Where does the embedded dataset appear when asking questions?** A: It will be embedded as context before the question.
+**Q: Where does the embedded knowledge appear when asking questions?** A: It will be embedded as context before the question.

-**Q: Is there any priority between the added dataset and OpenAI's answers?** A: The dataset serves as context and is used together with questions for LLM to understand and answer; there is no priority relationship.
+**Q: Is there any priority between the added knowledge and OpenAI's answers?** A: The knowledge serves as context and is used together with questions for LLM to understand and answer; there is no priority relationship.

 **Q: Why can I hit in test but not in application?** A: You can troubleshoot issues by following these steps: